MissWhittlebury/lending_tree_reviews/README.md

 ## Running Integration Tests
-NOTE: You must have pytest installed
+NOTE: Either install pytest or use your virtual environment from above
 ```
 cd tests
 ./run_integration_tests.sh
 ```

-NOTE: Did not have time to create unit tests